jfbastien/TLBhit/episode_notes/001_deref_char_star_0_eq_0.md

 * In the common case when you've addressed the memory location recently you want accesses to it to be fast, and caches are how this is made fast (we talked a bit about this last time)

+## Virtual vs physical addresses as cache keys [19:45]

 * Some caches can be addressed virtually using the virtual addresses to lookup
 * Some can be address physically using the physical address you resolved from the virtual address
-* Virtual address can be used for a "virtually addressed cache", of course also using the process context as an (effective) additional key, since it has its own view of memory
+* Virtual address can be used for a "virtually addressed cache", of course also using the process context as an [effective, if not materialized] additional key, since it has its own view of memory
-* As soon as you address physically (and most caches are address physically)
+* As soon as you address physically (and most caches are address physically), need to somehow translate the virtual address to a physical one, and OS keeps the mapping in a (hierarchical) table called the page table
+* Page table maps virtual address and process context/VM ID, mapping to physical address and properties of memory location, like RWX permissions
+* At a high level organized as a tree, each level of tree is keyed off of bits of the virtual address, because going to be pretty sparse, flattening would make it huge, so needs a sparse (tree) layout

-* On x86 we have hardware page table walkers and so there's a control register called CR3 that describes where the base of the page table structure lives
+* On x86 we have hardware page table walkers and there's a control register called CR3 that describes where the base of the page table structure lives
+* What's cool is the kernel puts stuff in memory and tells the hardware that location is special, and the hardware can start walking that autonomously
 * As a userspace programmer you're not used to the hardware having a contract with your data structures, can be kind of mind boggling!
 * Granularity of the mapping we're talking about depends on memory pages, size